BTS: A Comprehensive Benchmark for Tie Strength Prediction: Empirical Study of Tie Strength Prediction

 \subsection{Node-centric Weakly Supervised Setting}

-The prediction accuracy for node-centric random weakly supervised settings is presented in Table~\ref{table:res2}.
+The prediction accuracy for node-centric random weakly supervised settings is presented in Table~\ref{table:res2} (in the Appendix).
 Similar to the results in Section~\ref{Sec:emp_weak1}, neural network methods outperform heuristic methods in Bitcoin\_alpha and CollegeMSG, with MLP w/ $\mathbf{E}$ achieving the best performance, while heuristic methods perform poorly in these datasets.
 However, heuristic methods show the best overall performance on Twitter, mainly due to their strong performance in Definition VI, where the predictors employed by heuristic methods successfully distinguish strong and weak ties.
 The poorer performance of neural network models here compared to Table~\ref{table:res1} is likely because these models rely on hub nodes' features and local class distribution information, which can introduce bias when this local information deviates significantly from global contexts.

-In terms of performance across different definitions, we again observe lower accuracy in Definitions I, V, and VI, consistent with the findings in Section~\ref{Sec:emp_weak1}.
-This reinforces the observation that model performance depends on the definition used, and models struggle when the labels are derived from a perspective different from the others.

-We also notice that models may suffer from imbalance issues, showing biased performance in cases of extreme imbalance, such as Twitter in Definition III and CollegeMSG in Definition IV.
-Moreover, the average tie weight differences across different datasets (as shown in Table~\ref{table:ave_ba2}) remain less pronounced compared to the pseudo ground-truth.
-We further discuss these in Section~\ref{sec:further}.
+In terms of performance across different definitions, we observe lower accuracy in Definitions I, V, and VI, consistent with Section~\ref{Sec:emp_weak1}.
+This reinforces that model performance depends on the tie strength definition used; thus, multiple definitions should be used to ensure a robust benchmarking.
+We also observe that models exhibit biased performance under extreme imbalance, such as Twitter (Definition III) and CollegeMSG (Definition IV).
+Additionally, average tie weight differences across datasets (Table~\ref{table:ave_ba2}) are less pronounced than those in the pseudo ground-truth; further discussed in Section~\ref{sec:further}.
+Lastly, we emphasize the need for a node-centric weakly supervised setting beyond the traditional random setting when empirically benchmarking tie strength prediction methods, as it aligns with many real-world scenarios (as discussed in Section~ ).